MainulDip/AndroidDevStudy/JetpackCompose/Compose-State-Management.md

 * Initial composition: creation of a Composition by running composables the first time.

-* Recomposition: re-running composables to update the Composition when data changes.
+* Recomposition: re-running composables to update the Composition when data changes

 To be able to do this `Recompose`, Compose needs to know what state to track, so that when it receives an update it can schedule the recomposition.